Wages and labour costs

 Net earnings and tax burden

-Information relating to the tax wedge measures the burden of tax and social security contributions relative to labour cost – within Figure 5 this information is provided in relation to low wage earners.
-The tax wedge for the EU-27 was 39.6 % in 2011.
-The highest tax burdens on low wage earners in 2012 were recorded in Belgium, Hungary, France, Germany, Italy, Austria, Romania (2011), Latvia (2011) and Sweden (all above 40.0 %).
-On the other hand, the lowest tax burdens for low wage earners were recorded in Cyprus (11.9 %, in 2007) and Malta (18.6 % in 2011); Ireland, the United Kingdom and Luxembourg were the only Member States to report a tax burden for low wage earners that was less than 30.0 %.
+Information relating to the tax wedge measures the burden of tax and social security contributions relative to labour cost.
+This information is provided in relation to low wage earners.
+The tax wedge for the EU-27 was 39.9 % in 2012.
+The highest tax burdens on low-wage earners in 2012 were recorded in Belgium, Hungary, France, Germany, Italy, Austria, Latvia, Romania and Sweden (all above 40.0 %).
+On the other hand, the lowest tax burdens for low-wage earners were recorded in Malta, Ireland, the United Kingdom and Luxembourg (below 30.0 %) as well as in Cyprus (latest data from 2007).

-Among the EU Member States, there was no distinct pattern to the development of the tax wedge for low wage earners over the period from 2006 to 2011 (see Table 2) — with the tax burden rising in 12 Member States, falling in 10 and remaining unchanged in four.
-The largest reductions were recorded in Sweden and Poland with a drop of 5.2 percentage points and 4.4 percentage points respectively.
-On the other hand, the tax wedge rose at a relatively fast pace in Bulgaria (up by 2.1 percentage points) and Italy (2.0 percentage points), while there were increases in the range of 1.9 to 1.0 percentage points in Hungary, Latvia, Romania, Estonia, Greece and France.
+Among the EU Member States, there was no distinct pattern with regard to the development of the tax wedge for low-wage earners over the period from 2005 to 2012 (see Table 2) — with the tax burden rising in fourteen Member States, falling in eleven and remaining unchanged in two ( Croatia not available).
+The largest reductions were recorded in the Netherlands (-8 percentage points) and Sweden (-6 percentage points).

 Data sources and availability

-Gross earnings are the largest part of labour costs – information is provided on average (mean) annual gross earnings.
 The main definitions for earnings are provided in Regulation 1738/2005 of 21 October 2005.
-Gross earnings cover remuneration in cash paid directly by the employer, before tax deductions and social security contributions payable by wage earners and retained by the employer.
-All bonuses, regardless of whether they are regularly paid (such as 13th or 14th month pay, holiday bonuses, profit-sharing, allowances for leave not taken, occasional commissions, etc.) are included.
-The information is presented for full-time employees working in the business economy (NACE Rev. 2 Sections B to N).
-The statistical unit is the enterprise or local unit.
-The population consists of all units, although it is generally limited to enterprises with at least 10 employees for most countries.
+Data come from the four-yearly structure of earnings survey (SES) whose latest vintage dates back to October 2010.
+Gross earnings cover monetary remuneration paid directly by the employer, before tax deductions and social security contributions payable by wage earners and retained by the employer.
+All bonuses, regardless of whether they are regularly paid (such as 13th or 14th month pay, holiday bonuses, profit-sharing, allowances for leave not taken, occasional commissions, and so on) are included.

-Data on median earnings are based on gross hourly earnings, and represent the median earnings of all employees (full-time and part-time, but excluding apprentices) working in enterprises with 10 or more employees and in all sectors of the economy except agriculture, fishing, public administration, private households and extra-territorial organisations.
-Low wage earners are those employees that earn less than two thirds of the national median gross hourly earnings.
+Data on median earnings are based on gross hourly earnings of all employees (full-time and part-time, but excluding apprentices) working in enterprises with 10 or more employees and in all sectors of the economy except agriculture, fishing, public administration, private households and extra-territorial organisations.
+The median earning is the value such that half of the population earns less than this value and the other half earns more.

 Gender pay gap

 The gender pay gap, in its unadjusted form, is defined as the difference between average gross hourly earnings of male paid employees and female paid employees, expressed as a percentage of average gross hourly earnings of male paid employees.
-The methodology for the compilation of this indicator has recently changed and is now based on data collected from the Structure of earnings survey (SES), rather than on non-harmonised sources (as was previously the case).
+The methodology for the compilation of this indicator is benchmarked on data collected from the structure of earnings survey (SES), which is revised every four years when SES data becomes available.
+The SES is based on Regulation 1738/2005 of 21 October 2005.

-According to the new methodology, the indicator concerning the unadjusted gender pay gap covers all employees (there are no restrictions for age and hours worked) of enterprises (with at least 10 employees) within industry, construction and services (as covered by NACE Rev. 2 Sections B to S excluding O).
+According to the methodology, the indicator concerning the unadjusted gender pay gap covers all employees (there are no restrictions for age and hours worked) of enterprises (with at least 10 employees) within industry, construction and services (as covered by NACE Rev. 2 Sections B to S excluding O).
 Some countries, also provide information for NACE Rev. 2 Section O (public administration and defence; compulsory social security) although this is not obligatory.
-Information is also available with an analysis according to the economic sector (public or private), working time (full-time or part-time) and age of employees.
+Information is also available with an analysis between the public and private sectors, by working time (full-time or part-time) and based on the age of employees.

 Net earnings are derived from gross earnings and represent the part of remuneration that employees can actually keep to spend or save.
 Compared with gross earnings, net earnings do not include social security contributions and taxes, but do include family allowances.